Ahoy there me mateys! I received this fantasy eARC from NetGalley in exchange for an honest review. So here be me honest musings . . .

 FIVE ROYAL SISTERS.
 ONE CROWN.

 They are the daughters of a king.
 Though they share the same royal blood, they could not be more different.
 Bluebell is a proud warrior, stronger than any man and with an ironclad heart to match.
 Rose’s heart is all too passionate: She is the queen of a neighboring kingdom, who is risking everything for a forbidden love.
 The twins: vain Ivy, who lives for admiration, and zealous Willow, who lives for the gods.
 And Ash, who is discovering a dangerous talent for magic that might be a gift–or a curse.

 But when their father is stricken by a mysterious ailment, they must come together on a desperate journey to save him and prevent their treacherous stepbrother from seizing the throne.
 Their mission: find the powerful witch who can cure the king.
 But to succeed on their quest, they must overcome their differences, and hope that the secrets they hide from one another and the world are never brought to light.
 Because if this royal family breaks, it could destroy the kingdom.

 To visit the author’s website go to:

-To buy the e-book go to:
+To buy the novel please visit:

 To add to Goodreads go to: